-&lt;sup>554 Abolition Draft Rule Determination, Appendix A, pp.97-99.
-See ROAM report, p.5.
+&lt;sup>560 Abolition Draft Rule Determination, Appendix A, pp.97-99.

 In some cases, such as at extremely high demand times, it may be worthwhile for Snowy Hydro to offer more capacity to the market to increase its total \$ revenue, even though that may reduce its \$/MWh revenue at that time.
-The opportunity cost of such behaviour would be to reduce available energy for dispatch at other (nonsuper-peak) times.
+The opportunity cost of such behaviour would be to reduce available energy for dispatch at other (non-super-peak) times.
 However, that may well be the optimal strategy for Snowy Hydro since prices are likely to be much lower outside the super-peak times.